Watershed, Bristol, September 2018

 IA: What’s that last form?

 EM: It’s a folkloric dance from Brazil, from Rio.
 It’s still very young, very early days.
 I suppose it is quite sexual in many ways.
-It’s got, well you can see the influences from all over the world in it You can see the samba in it, the afro in it.
+It’s got, well you can see the influences from all over the world in it You can see the samba in it, the African influence in it.
 It’s already beautiful in itself.
 Kudoro is more a stand up dance.
 It reminds me of toprock.
 Kizomba is a partner dance from Angola.
 It’s all initiated from the pelvis, which is also where I like to do a lot of my work to initiate movement in my dance company.